Are you eligible for NHS screening?

 |Scotland||Women aged 20 to 60 invited every three years

-In Scotland the age of eligibility will be changing in 2015 – women will be invited from 25.
+In Scotland the age of eligibility will be changing on 1st April 2016 when women will be invited from 25.

-Women in England and Northern Ireland may be invited for screening up to 6 months before the age of eligibility.
+Women in England, Northern Ireland and Wales may be invited for screening up to 6 months before the age of eligibility.

 In 2012 the UK National Screening Committee recommended a uniform screening age of 25 to 64 across all UK countries.
-These changes are due to be implemented in Wales from 1st September 2013 and in Scotland from 2015.
+These changes are due to be implemented in Scotland from 1st April 2016.

 Women who are eligible and who have not previously had a cervical screening may be offered one when they attend their GP or family planning clinic on another matter.
 For example, women in England should receive their first invitation for routine screening by their 25th birthday, Women in Scotland by their 20th birthday etc. If you are eligible and have not received an invitation to attend for cervical screening then you should contact your GP.